Be Ready: Hurricane Preparedness Checklist

-When the time comes for you and your family to make a decision on whether you’re evacuating or riding out the storm, it’s important to know what steps should follow.
+Are you prepared for a hurricane?
+When the time comes for you to decide on whether you’re evacuating or riding out the storm, it’s important to know what steps should follow.
 Timing is of the essence in these situations, and the longer it takes for you to figure out a plan – the less time you have to physically prepare.
-You and your family should have a set list of protocols for each person for both scenarios- leaving and staying.
-Regardless of your decision, here’s a few things to keep in mind when a potentially dangerous storm is still a few days out.
+You should have a set list of protocols for each person for both scenarios – leaving and staying.
+Regardless of your decision, here are a few things to remember when a potentially dangerous storm is still a few days out.

 Valuable tips for preparing your home –